 E-Mail: SizzlerKistler at gmail.com

-As a consulting storyteller and critique partner, I regularly look at professional screenplays, comic book scripts, video game scripts, manuscripts, and essays to offer criticism and advice.
-Sometimes I'm hired specifically for my knowledge of geeky topics, which basically makes me a consulting geek.
+As a consulting storyteller and critique partner, I regularly edit and/or offer criticism for professional screenplays, novels, memoirs, comic book scripts, video game scripts, and essays.

 As an actor, I've worked on stage in New York City and was a member of the Queens Players.
 I've also appeared in Buzzfeed videos and narrated my audiobook of Doctor Who: A History.

-Feel free to explore archives of my work, along with the podcast, social media and Patreon page, through the menu on the left.
+Feel free to explore archives of my work, my podcast, and my social media through the menu on the left.